-These provisions of the Income Tax Act have the peculiar effect of encouraging lobbying of government by commercial and private interests, and hindering lobbying by non-commercial entities that are often purming a broader public interest.
-"The argument has been made that, since these deductions are also being diverted from public coffers, the treatment might be made more equal."

-Another related anomaly is that the Income Tax Act also allows businesses to deduct advertising expenses from income, this reducing their tax burden.
-This creates a form of tax incentive for businesses to lobby the public through advertising, with no restriction as to what they can say.
+These provisions of the Income Tax Act have the peculiar effect of encouraging lobbying of government by commercial and private interests, and hindering lobbying by non-commercial entities that are often pursuing a broader public interest.
+"The argument has been made that, since these deductions are also being diverted from public coffers, the treatment might be made more equal," 19 a form of tax incentive for businesses to lobby the public through advertising, with no restriction as to what they can say.
 Charitable organizations do not enjoy such an incentive or freedom.

+Another related anomaly is that the Income Tax Act also allows businesses to deduct advertising expenses from income, thus reducing their tax burden.
+This creates